 I am an Assistant Professor of Biostatistics at the Division of Biostatistics at the Department of Population Health, NYU Grossman School of Medicine.
-I am also a Visiting Researcher at Google, working with Ramin Zabih.
+I am also a Research Advisor at Google DeepMind, working with Ramin Zabih.
+I served as a Visiting Researcher at Google from 2022 to 2025.

 Previously, I was an Assistant Research Professor of Biostatistics at the Biostatistics Center and the Department of Biostatistics and Bioinformatics at the George Washington University School of Public Health, and a postdoctoral associate at the Cornell TRIPODS Center for Data Science and Cornell Tech mentored by Dr. Nathan Kallus and Prof. Thorsten Joachims.

-My research focuses on the development and applications of statistical and data science methods for optimal decision making using real-world and experimental data.
+My research focuses on the development and applications of causal, statistical, AI and data science methods for optimal decision making using real-world and experimental data.

 PhD in Biostatistics, 2018